De facto Facts – Where does a relationship end and a de facto partnership begin?

 In the past de facto partners found it very difficult to make a claim under estate law for a share of the estate of their deceased partner.
 This has now been updated to allow long term partners to receive benefits under the estate where there is no will.

 To simplify the process for loved ones, it is best to have a will in place confirming who will benefit from your estate upon you passing away.
 Here at Lynn & Brown Lawyers, our Perth-local team offers comprehensive estate planning including the preparation of your Will and the management of your probate upon you passing away.

 If you or someone you know is concerned about any of these issues please don’t hesitate to give us a call.

 About the author:

 This article has been authored by Haley Graydon at Lynn & Brown Lawyers.
-Haley is a recent law graduate from UWA and is now a permanent graduate lawyer at Lynn and Brown.
+Haley is a recent law graduate from the University of Western Australia, and is now a permanent graduate lawyer at Lynn and Brown Lawyers.

 More posts on Family Law: